 The player may choose whether to dual-class at the time of their return into a new class appropriate to the new form.
 This follows the normal dual-class rules, except that it is not restricted by race.
 If the player chooses not to dual-class, they can resume their previous class.
 Note that this only makes sense if the previous class makes sense in the new form.

 Shield bashes do 1d4 damage.
 Magic bonuses for the shield do apply, but so do non-proficiency penalties.
 Using a shield bash counts as your normal attack, unless you have a spiked buckler, in which case it can be used as a second weapon in your off hand subject to additional penalties.
 Using a shield to attack negates the defensive bonus for that round.

 Non-human characters have some level limitations in the first edition rules.
 I'm going to handle it like this.
-Level limits do not apply to single-classes characters.
+Level limits do not apply to single-classed characters.
 Non-human characters who multi-class are subject to level limits, but without an experience penalty (ie, if they cannot advance in a class, they no longer count it when dividing experience).
 If they reach the point where they can only advance in one class, they may continue to advance without limit in that class.
 Half-human characters with only a single class may dual-class like humans, but multi-class characters may not, and fully-other races (dwarves, elves) may not.

 If you don't want me to ask you how many arrows you wrote down on your character sheet at the worst possible time, write down that number and keep track of how many you used.
 I suggest using a standard loadout plus hashes.
 So you would write down "40 arrows" and as you use them add a mark in blocks of five, four vertical and one horizontal (possibly on a separate sheet of paper).
 Then when you are back in town, declare you are replacing your standard load of arrows, bolts, javalins, throwable dwarves, etc, and write down "40 arrows" and start over.